 Post-Interview:

-Close the feedback loop by sending an email or follow-up note of appreciation expressing a key insight you took away from the meeting
+Close the feedback loop by sending an email or follow-up note of appreciation expressing a key insight you took away from the meeting.

 Take mental or written notes as you ponder the following questions.
 Feel free to include this part in your Eddy submission.